Avernar/AvernarTimberbornModsUnity/Assets/AdvancedStreamGauge/StaticFiles/ThunderstorePackage/README.md

 # Advanced Stream Gauge

 Stackable stream guage with high and low set points.
+Can control pumps and floodgates.

 ## How to use